Wet felting is a fascinating and versatile craft that transforms wool fibers into a dense, durable fabric.

 Crafting with Wet Felting Techniques

 Techniques vary depending on the project.
+The same process can be applied to various felt-related projects, such as felted scarves and children’s felted crafts.
 For larger projects, you may need to roll your work in a towel or bubble wrap, applying even pressure to ensure an even felt.
 Smaller items might only require gentle rubbing and pulling to achieve the desired shape.

 Regardless of the size, the key is to rinse your work thoroughly in cold water to remove any soap residue.